hetabjorklund/ticketguru/restapidocs/event/get.md

 Auth required : YES

 Success Responses
-Condition : User can not see any Accounts.
+Condition : There are no events in the database

 Code : 200 OK

 Content : {[]}

 OR
-Condition : User can see one or more Events.
+Condition : There are events in the database.

 Code : 200 OK